jp2321/dl4cv_dev/slides/chapter6_01_ObjectDetection.md

 Note: This example shows a simplified version of an object detection task, where just one object in the image exists.
 To perform the object localization, the bounding box area needs to be predicted plus a classification of the object itself.

 Sometimes the bounding box is framed (as this example) as the coordinates of two corners, where x1,y1 is the coordinate of edge, x2,y2 the coordinate of a diagonal edge.
 The height of the bounding box is y1-y2, and the width is x1-x2.
 Sometimes the dataset labels contain these measures.
-In other examples, as listed in theory on the next slide, the coordinates are annotated with b1 to b4. b1,b2 are x1,y1, and are one corner of the bounding box. b3 is the height of the bounding box, and b4 annotates the width of the bounding box.
+In other examples, as listed in theory on the next slide, the coordinates are annotated with b1 to b4. b1,b2 are equal to x1,y1, and are one corner of the bounding box. b3 is the height of the bounding box, and b4 annotates the width of the bounding box.

 ---